dalitun/applications/bundle-trusty-wordpress/README_EN.md

 The interesting entry access points are:

-- `/usr/share/wordpress` : Wordpress installation repository
+- `/var/www/html/wordpress` : Wordpress installation repository
-- `/var/lib/wordpress/wp-content` : Repository of the specific data of your Wordpress instance (themes, media, ...)
-- `/etc/wordpress/config-default.php` : Wordpress configuration file, in which you can find the password of the MySQL user that has been generated buring the installation.
+- `/var/www/html/wordpress/wp-config.php` : Wordpress configuration file, in which you can find the password of the MySQL user that has been generated buring the installation.

 -----
 Have fun.
 Hack in peace.